Henry Osborne Havemeyer: Personal and family life

-Although each of the children collected art in their own right, Electra Havemeyer Webb collected on the grand scale of her parents and went on to found Shelburne Museum to showcase her deep and diverse collections.
+Although each of the children collected art in their own right, Electra Havemeyer Webb collected on the grand scale of her parents and went on to found Shelburne Museum to showcase her collections.

 Musical interests

 Havemeyer was an amateur violinist.
 He was a student of noted violinist Frederick Mollenhauer.
 It was his daily recreation and he would frequently play for three hours a day.
 Henry and Louisine Havemeyer held regular Sunday musicales at their home at 1 East 66th Street.

 Henry Osborne and other members of the family were major collectors of instruments.
 Some of the most important instruments they collectively owned were two violins: the 1723 Stradivari 'Kiesewette' (played by Maxim Vengerov, Ilya Gringolts, Stefan Jackiw, Philippe Quint and most recently Augustin Hadelich), 1737 Guarneri 'del Gesù' "King Joseph", and three cellos: 1711 Stradivari "Duport" (ex-Rostropovich), 1714 Stradivari "Batta" (ex-Piatigorsky and most recently on loan to the Metropolitan Museum of Art) and the 1743 Guadagnini "Havemeyer".